 Once you’ve invested your capital, it’s just a case of sitting back and watching the daily interest roll in.
 If you need to get your money back, it’s available instantly or in a maximum of 60 days depending on the account you choose.

-Loanpad really do tick all of the boxes for me: asset security, reasonable returns and liquidity and auto-invest for lazy investors like me.
+Loanpad really do tick all of the boxes for me: asset security, reasonable returns and liquidity, and auto-invest for lazy investors like me.
 As an addition, I have to say that dealing with Loanpad’s staff is a pleasure.
 They are always helpful and courteous to a fault.
 I see no reason why Loanpad won’t be one of my largest investment accounts in the very near future.

-My Loanpad Returns, Account Growth & Income Charts
+My Loanpad Account Value & Income Charts

 The Obvious Investor – Easy-Info Table© – Loanpad Review